fivetran/dbt-language-server/README.md

 ### Error highlighting

 Hover over misspelled column and table names to see suggested fixes.
 SQL syntax errors are also highlighted for your review.
-To check the entire project for errors you can use **Analyze current project** button at upper right corner of VS Code editor or in the context menu.
+To check the entire project for errors you can use **Analyze current project** button at upper right corner of VS Code editor or in the context menu (progress is displayed in the status bar).

 ![Error highlighting](images/error-highlighting.gif)